redacted/XKCD-password-generator/README.rst

     The 12dicts lists were compiled by Alan Beale.
 I explicitly release them to the public domain, but request acknowledgment of their use.

 Note that the generator can be used with any word file of the correct format: a file containing one 'word' per line.

+Spanish list of words used is a modifed version of archive.umich.edu in the `/linguistics` directory.
+It includes ~80K words.
+Less than 5 char. and latin-like words were deleted using regex.
+This list is public domain, see [here](http://www.umich.edu/~archive/linguistics/00readme.txt).

 Using xkcdpass as an imported module